 Fix #3: Check for malware infections

 Windows Defender is a valuable tool, particularly since it comes free with your operating system, but it can certainly put a drain on your system’s CPU.
-By following the steps described in this article, you’ll be able to take control of Antimalware Service Executable and keep your computer running at full speed.
+By following the steps described in this article, you’ll be able to take control of Antimalware Service Executable’s threat protection and help keep your computer running at full speed.

 Have an awesome (malware-free) day!